Water-Melon/Melon/docs/book/en/rbtree.md

 mln_rbtree_inline_root_search(t, root, key, compare)
 ```

 Description: Similar to the function of `mln_rbtree_inline_search`, the only difference is that this operation is to search from the specified tree node `root`, not just the root node of the entire tree.
-If `compare` is `NULL`, it will try to get the `cmp` callback function of the red-black tree `t`.

 Return value: same as `mln_rbtree_inline_search`